kalyanastro/VDCIpy/README.md

 # VLBI_Astrometry_Pipeline
-The project includes the VLBI data reduction pipeline, specially designed for pulsar astrometry, but it can be easily modified/rebuilt for other applications.\
+This project contains a VLBI data reduction pipeline specifically designed for pulsar astrometry.
+However, it can be easily modified or adapted for other applications.\

+Authors: Ashish Kalyan and Adam Deller\

-Feel free to contact Ashish Kalyan (kalyanaastro@gmail.com) for any queries, suggestions, or comments.
+Feel free to reach out to Ashish Kalyan at kalyanaastro@gmail.com for any queries, suggestions, or comments.